 Diagnostic placement tests in mathematics and English are required for all students who are enrolling in math and/or English for the first time to determine the course most appropriate for the individual's skill level.
 Results of this test are used for placement into the appropriate level math course.
 While most students will take only one exam, it is possible that a few may need to take additional exams to determine placement.
 The math tests take 60 minutes each, and test results will normally be available immediately.
 English tests take 45 minutes.
 Although maintained in records for student advising, scores do not appear on the student transcript.
-Successful completion of the Texas Success Initiative requirements does not eliminate the requirement for math and English placement testing.
 Students who have received passing grades in math and/or English courses may continue with the next course in the sequence.
-Students who have failed or dropped will reenroll at the level indicated previously.
+Students who have failed or dropped will re-enroll at the level indicated previously.
 The division director can provide additional information about placement.